Student Club and Organization Resources

 Why Are the Registration Forms Important and What Are They Used For?

 The Office of Student Life uses these forms to document that there are active students in the club so that the club can receive a budget in order to financially support the goals and mission of the club’s activities.
 Please submit by the 4th week of the semester.
-If changes occur during the semester, please contact Student Life and resubmit form.
+If changes occur during the semester, please contact The Office of Student Life and resubmit student group forms.

 - Bake Sale Form